MystenLabs/sui/crates/sui-framework/docs/sui-framework/vdf.md

 The <code>discriminant</code> defines what class group to use and should be the same as used in <code>hash_to_input</code>.
 The
 <code>discriminant</code> should be encoded as a big-endian encoding of the negation of the negative discriminant.

-Details: This uses Wesolowski's VDF construction over imaginary class groups as described in  Benjamin Wesolowski (2020), 'Efficient Verifiable Delay Functions.', J. Cryptol.
+This uses Wesolowski's VDF construction over imaginary class groups as described in Wesolowski (2020), 'Efficient Verifiable Delay Functions.', J. Cryptol.
 33, and is compatible with the VDF implementation in fastcrypto.